 Government Code Section 403.302 requires the Comptroller to conduct a study to determine the degree of uniformity and the median level of appraisals by the appraisal district with each major category of property, as required by Section 5.10, Tax Code.
 This study is required every other year.
 If the locally appraised value in a school district is within the statistical margin of error of the state value, the Comptroller's Property Tax Assistance Division (PTAD) certifies a school district's local tax roll value to the Commissioner of Education.
-A 5 percent margin of error is used to establish the upper and lower value limit for each school district.
-If the local value is outside the acceptable range, the PTAD certifies the state value, unless the school district is eligible for a grace period, which is a period when local value is used even though it is determined to be invalid.
-A property value study was completed for 2017 and the district obtained all tested school districts within the margin of error.
+A 5 percent margin of error is used to establish the upper and lower value limit for each school district is eligible for a grace period, which is a period when local value is used even though it is determined to be invalid.
+A property value study was preliminarily completed for 2019 and the district had 6 tested school districts fall outside the margin of error.

-Section 5.102, Tax Code requires the Comptroller of Public Accounts to review county appraisal district (CAD) governance, taxpayer assistance, operating standards and appraisal standards, procedures and methodology at least once every two years.
+Section 5.102, Tax Code requires the Comptroller of Public Accounts to review county appraisal district (CAD) governance, taxpayer assistance, operating standards, appraisal standards, procedures, and methodology at least once every two years.
 School districts located in counties that do not receive the Methods and Assistance Program (MAP) reviews in a year will be subject to property value studies in that year.
-A MAP review will be conducted for 2018.
+A MAP review will be conducted for 2020.